lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 and 0 for patients that aren't.

 Generally, a binary classifier is a function, that can be applied to features (X), to produce a (Y) value of 1 or 0.
-This function won't actually calculate an absolute value of 1 or 0, instead it will calculate a value between 1 and 0, and we'll use a threshold value to decide whether the result should be counted as a 1 or a 0.
+This function won't actually calculate the absolute value of 1 or 0.
+Instead, it will calculate a value between 1 and 0, and we'll use a threshold value to decide whether the result should be counted as a 1 or a 0.

 *Ref: Web: [MSXDAT262017](https://www.youtube.com/watch?v=1O0_u9WRo-0/) - edX.*